SpyCloud Alternatives

 You Need API-First Integration

-Teams building automated workflows or embedding credential intelligence into products often need an API-first platform.
+Teams building automated workflows or embedding credential intelligence into products often want the API to be the primary interface.
 Breachsense was built around its API from day one, so integration is faster.

 How Does Breachsense Compare to SpyCloud?

 Breachsense covers the same credential monitoring as SpyCloud, including stealer log coverage and password cracking.
-It also covers document search and forum monitoring that SpyCloud doesn’t offer.
+It also adds full-text document search and surfaces the forum chatter and access-broker listings SpyCloud filters out.

 | Capability | SpyCloud | Breachsense |